kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

   *Hi John, this is Kizito from IT Support.
 I’ve just picked up your ticket and I’ll assist you now.*

 - I provide brief updates if something takes time.
-  *I’m checking your account now—one moment please.*
+  *I’m checking your account now, one moment please.*

 - I break instructions into smaller steps to improve clarity.